SoftUni/Programming-Basics-Book-Java-EN/chapter-06-nested-loops.md

 ### Example: A rectangle with a size of 10 x 10 asterisks

-Write a program that draw, on the console, a rectangle with a size of **10 x 10** asterisks.
+Write a program that draws a rectangle of **10 x 10** asterisks in the console.

 |Input|Output|
 |---|---|
 |(no input)|<code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code><br><code>\*\*\*\*\*\*\*\*\*\*</code>|

-#### Hint and guidelines
+#### Hints and guidelines
 To solve the task, we will use a method.
 In Chapter 10, we will look in detail at what methods are and how to use them.
 The method will allow us to execute the same code more than once and in more than one place in a program.
 At this stage, we will not reveal more than the concept of methods.

 ![](assets/chapter-6-1-images/01.Rectangle-of-10-x-10-stars-01.png)

 How does the example work?
 The control variable of the **loop (`i = 0`)** is initialized.
 The variable is incremented on each iteration, as long as it is **less than 10**.
-After each execution of the code in the body of the loop, and after the iteration, a check about the state of the variable is performed.
-Thus the code in the body of the loop is executed exactly **ten times** ie. for each row of the rectangle.
-In the body of the loop, we call the method **`generateFrom`**.
+After each execution of the code in the loop body, and after the iteration, a check about the state of the variable is performed.
+Thus the code in the loop body is executed exactly **ten times** i.e. for each row of the rectangle.
+In the loop body, we call the method **`generateFrom`**.
 The method uses the class **`StringBuffer`** and another **`for`** loop.
 Each iteration of a **`for`** loop (the one in the method) will append one asterisk, thus creating a row of ten asterisks.
 When the whole execution of the loop (the one in the method) finishes, we have a string of asterisks as a result.
 Then, the execution of the code returns to the point where we call the method.
 Then, prints the resulting string on the console.

 #### Test the code in the Judge system

-Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/657#0](https://judge.softuni.bg/Contests/Practice/Index/657#0).
+Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/657#0](https://judge.softuni.org/Contests/Practice/Index/657#0).

 ### Example: A rectangle with a size of N x N asterisks